Summit of Mt. Doom

 From the CRSP parking lot, descend toward Castle Rock falls for about 1/2 mile.
 Follow signs to Goat Rock and continue for another 1/2 mile.
 Just a short distance past Goat Rock, turn left toward the scenic overlook.
 Turn right onto a faint use trail about a hundred feet from the overlook proper.
 The track improves as you descend steeply through Manzanita and Madrone.
 After a couple hundred yards, you arrive at the shaded south face of Mount Doom.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Doom:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Doom: